 Troubleshooting

-Power and Boot Issues
+Power and boot

 The device does not power on (no LEDs)

-Power- Use the 27 W USB-C PD adapter shipped with the device.
+- Use the 27 W USB-C PD adapter shipped with the device.

-- If unavailable, power the DC terminal block from a 12 to 32 V supply (45 W minimum at full load).
+- If unavailable, power the DC terminal block from a 12 V to 32 V supply (45 W minimum at full load).

 - Confirm wire polarity: